Hip Pain Treatment Tulsa, OK

 Muscle pain, aches, spasms, or tightness may result from damage to the muscles or nearby soft tissue.
 Pain may be perceived at a location other than the original stimulus (referred pain).

-These joints make up the rear part of the pelvic region, located between the sacrum (vertebra S1-S5) and the ilia (hip bones), that facilitate twisting motions when we move our legs.
-If inflamed, pain might be through throughout the pelvic and lower back.
+These joints make up the rear part of the pelvic region, located between the sacrum (vertebra S1-S5) and the ilia (hip bones).
+They facilitate twisting motions when we move our legs.
+If inflamed, the pain might radiate throughout the pelvic and lower back.

 Other interventional treatments for your hip pain may include:

 Many times, it isn’t just one treatment that relieves your hip pain, but a combination of therapies.
-The doctors at Florida Pain Medicine find the best set of solutions to effectively manage your hip pain and treat both the underlying causes as well as your symptoms.
+The doctors at Memorial Pain Clinic find the best set of solutions to effectively manage your hip pain and treat both the underlying causes as well as your symptoms.

 Learn more about the comprehensive treatment options by calling or scheduling an appointment online today.